 For best-practice lawn care, you should apply winterizer when the grass stops growing in the fall, but also while it is still active in the root system.
 You can tell that your grass is still active by the strong green color.

 Fall vs Winterizer Fertilizer – What’s the Difference?

 A Fall lawn program is a two-step fertilization process.
 They work as a team for a common goal.
-But each fertilizer is independent of each other-both serving very important roles.
+But each fertilizer is independent of the other-both serving a very important role.
 Just look at the difference and you’ll gain insight as to why the new fertilizers need each other.

 Fall fertilizer is specially designed to stimulate the growth of new roots.
 It has a precise balance of potassium and phosphorous that helps nurture deep roots.
 This is critical to preparing your lawn for the rough Northwest Indiana winters.

 According to Steve Daly, “Fall fertilizer sets the stage for the lawn’s roots to make full use of the winterizer fertilizer that will be added at the appropriate time.
 Fall fertilizer should be applied to soil when the temperature has dropped to 70 degrees Fahrenheit, yet it will not be as effective if applied when the soil temperature dips below 55 degrees”.

 Daly recommends you consider a variety of other factors in determining the optimized time to apply winterizer.
 “The condition of the lawn is one factor to consider.
 Knowing the lawn’s soil composition and the condition is a big factor.
 This is one of the reasons why we assign our Perma-Green technicians to each customer’s lawn.
 Besides accountability, our techs know the homeowner’s lawn condition, soil composition, and other factors that need to be considered when determining the best ratios”.